Topical Cinnamon – A Home Acne Remedy That Actually Works

 Cassia cinnamon is the common form you’ll find in a grocery store, but it isn’t true cinnamon.
 The real cinnamon is Ceylon cinnamon, from India and Sri Lanka.
 Ceylon cinnamon contains next to no coumarin.
 Furthermore, applying coumarin topically is a different story to eating it; it seems to have anti-inflammatory properties when it comes into contact with human skin.

-Cinnamon might have hidden toxins or dangers which we don’t know about yet, but no big threats have been identified.
+Cinnamon may have hidden dangers which we don’t know about yet, but no big threats have been identified as of 2017.

 Your acne-friendly cinnamon recipe guide

-If you do decide to use topical cinnamon for acne then you won’t be short for ideas.
+If you do decide to experiment with topical cinnamon, then you won’t be short for ideas.
 The internet is bursting with tons of recipes ranging from combinations with honey to apple cider vinegar.
 But few are formulated using science and logic; the creators seem to just throw popular skincare ingredients together.
 Some might work, others might fail.

 Therefore, here are some cinnamon recipes for acne which are completely based on science:

-Cinnamon and royal jelly – if you don’t know what royal jelly is, then it’s a nutritious food secreted by the glands of worker bees to grow the queen bee into a size twenty times larger than the average bee, which happens to an excellent acne treatment.
+Cinnamon and royal jelly – royal jelly is a nutritious food secreted by the glands of worker bees to grow the queen bee into a size twenty times larger than average.
+It also happens to an excellent acne treatment, with an abundance of vitamins, minerals, growth factors, peptides, and antioxidants.
+At least one of these can increase collagen output through some unidentified mechanism.

-Combine royal jelly with cinnamon and you will have a double whammy of skin strengthening power.
+Combine royal jelly with cinnamon, and you will have a double whammy of skin strengthening power.
 Royal jelly’s main claim to fame for acne is its antibacterial compounds (to keep the queen’s food from spoiling); these will add to the cinnamaldehyde’s ability to kill p.acnes bacteria.
-The recipe is very simple, since the powder and the jelly combine easily.

 Cinnamon and egg whites – the other day I criticised the egg white mask as a home acne remedy, specifically because egg whites lack any substances which can improve acne significantly.
 However, egg whites do contain the enzyme lysozyme, a very powerful skin whitener.

 Lysozyme works in the same way as cinnamaldehyde, by inhibiting the tyrosinase enzyme (study).
 Combine cinnamon with egg whites and you might create an extra potent hyperpigmentation treatment.
-Perhaps you have a particularly stubborn patch of dark skin; if that’s the case then this combination could be the solution.
-This recipe works best as a localised, targeted treatment rather than a whole face mask.
+Perhaps you have a particularly stubborn patch of dark skin; this combo would be a great hyper-localised, targeted treatment.

-Cinnamon and aloe vera – the gel of the aloe plant leaf also has the ability to stimulate collagen production, due to two plant-based growth hormones called glucomannan and gibberellin.
-While royal jelly inhibits bacteria effectively, aloe vera is high in antioxidants and has strong anti-inflammatory properties.
+Cinnamon and aloe vera – the gel of the aloe vera leaf can also stimulate collagen production, via two plant-based growth hormones called glucomannan and gibberellin.
+While grapeseed oil is brimming with vitamin E, aloe vera is loaded with anti-inflammatory compounds such as lupeol and anthraquinones.
 You have two very different choices for taking the collagen enhancement of cinnamon through the roof.
+Full article on aloe vera here.

 Conclusion